-The employees at the anhydrous ammonia operation are knowledgeable of the Workplace Hazardous Materials Information System (WHMIS)
+The employees at the anhydrous ammonia operation are knowledgeable of the Workplace Hazardous Materials Information System 1998 Version (WHMIS) and/or the 2015 Version (WHMIS 2015).

-The Workplace Hazardous Materials Information System (WHMIS) system provides several critical sources of information for identifying hazards in the handling of anhydrous ammonia.
-From various information sources contained in WHMIS, employees must be able to identify:
+The WHMIS/WHMIS 2015 systems provide several critical sources of information for identifying hazards in the handling of anhydrous ammonia.
+From various information sources contained in WHMIS/WHMIS 2015, employees must be able to identify: